3sd/civicrm-chatbot/README.md

 Development of the CiviCRM Chatbot extension has been generously funded by the [National Democratic Institute](https://ndi.org).

-It was written by [Michael McAndrew](https://twitter.com/michaelmcandrew) from [Third Sector Design](https://3sd/.io) who can be contacted for support and further development.
+It is written by [Michael McAndrew](https://twitter.com/michaelmcandrew), [Third Sector Design](https://3sd/.io) who can be contacted for support and further development.
 It builds on [Botman.io](https://botman.io/), the excellent PHP chatbot framework by [Marcel Pociot](https://twitter.com/marcelpociot).